-The U.S. Bureau of Labor Statistics projects an increase of 7.4% for the national employment rate of clinical, counseling, and school psychologists from 156,063 to 167,582 by 2026.
-The Texas Workforce Commission projects an increase in jobs in Texas of 20% from 7,848 to 9,418 by 2026.
+The U.S. Bureau of Labor Statistics (BLS) projects an increase of 7.4% for clinical, counseling, and school psychologist jobs from 156,063 to 167,582 by 2026.
+The Texas Workforce Commission (TWC) projects an increase in jobs of 20% from 7,848 to 9,418 by 2026.
 No doctoral programs in school psychology are offered at any university in San Antonio.
 Seven institutions across the state currently offer a doctoral-level program in school psychology, four of which are accredited by the APA.